 When it comes to divorce in Pennsylvania, the wife is not automatically entitled to anything other than her direct property or assets.
 Alimony payments and division of property will be determined based on the individual circumstances of the wife.
 In Pennsylvania, only marital property will be divided, and any assets acquired during the marriage are presumed to be marital property.
 To get a divorce in Pennsylvania, at least one spouse must have been a resident of the state for at least six months before filing the divorce case.

-Pennsylvania Has Grounds of Fault and No Fault.
-Fault grounds apply when your spouse is accused of having done something wrong, such as voluntary desertion, adultery, or cruelty that endangers the life or health of the injured and innocent spouse.
+Pennsylvania has both fault and no-fault grounds for divorce.
+Fault grounds apply when one spouse is accused of having done something wrong, such as voluntary desertion, adultery, or cruelty that endangers the life or health of the injured and innocent spouse.
 The basic rule is that you must file in the county where your spouse lives.
-And if you and your spouse agree in writing (and attach the agreement to your divorce petition), you can file it in any other county in Pennsylvania (23 Pa.
+If you and your spouse agree in writing (and attach the agreement to your divorce petition), you can file it in any other county in Pennsylvania (23 Pa.

 Rule 1920.2 (202)).
 For a case not to be contested, you and your spouse must have agreed on all divorce matters.
 If there is disagreement on any issue, the court will consider the case to be challenged.
 Appropriate forms and information on how to get a divorce can be found on the Pennsylvania Courts Divorce website.